danvalen1/Film-Industry-Analysis/README.md

 ## Data Understanding
-For the purposes of this analysis we focused primarily on data from the Internet Movie Database (IMDB) and The-Numbers.com (TN), two sources that focus on the film industry.
-Specifically we used datasets that included--on one hand--title, date released, and genre data and--on the other hand--title, date released, production budgets, and box office figures.
+For the purposes of this analysis, we focused primarily on data from the Internet Movie Database (IMDB) and The-Numbers.com (TN), two sources that specialize on the film industry.
+Specifically, we used two datasets that included--in one--title, date released, and genre data and--in the other--title, date released, production budgets, and box office figures.
 Below is a summary of the data pertinent to our analysis broken down by file.

 | imdb.title.basics.csv | tn.movie_budgets.csv |
 | --- | --- |